melonbred/vial-qmk/docs/flashing.md

     * Double-tap the `nRST` button on the PCB.
 2. Wait for the OS to detect the device
 3. Copy the .uf2 file to the new USB disk
 4. Wait for the keyboard to become available

-or

-CLI Flashing sequence:

-1. Enter the bootloader using any of the following methods:
-    * Tap the `RESET` keycode
-    * Double-tap the `nRST` button on the PCB.
-2. Wait for the OS to detect the device
-3. Flash via QMK CLI eg. `qmk flash --keyboard handwired/onekey/blackpill_f411_tinyuf2 --keymap default`
-4. Wait for the keyboard to become available